alielw/APS-NGS-day2-PM/README.md

 ## 3.Filter expression data

 Genes with very low counts across all samples provide little evidence for differential expression.
-In the biological point of view, a gene must be expressed at some minimal level before it is likely to be translated into a protein or to be biologically important.
+From a biological point of view, a gene must be expressed at some minimal level before it is likely to be translated into a protein or to be biologically important.
 Therefore, we need to filter genes with biologically irrelevant expression.

 The developers of edgeR recommend that gene is required to have a count of 5-10 in a library to be considered expressed in that library.
 However, users should filter with count-per-million (`CPM`) rather than filtering on the read counts directly, as the latter does not account for differences in library sizes between samples.
 Therefore, they recommend filtering on a CPM of 1.

+## Exercise

-We can calculate count-per-million (`CPM`) using cpm(`DGEList`).
+* We can calculate count-per-million (`CPM`) using cpm(`DGEList`).

         cpm_data <- cpm(expr)

-## c.
-PRACTICAL ACTIVITY
+		head(cpm_data)

 * Filter expression to remove lowly expressed genes.
 We do not want to exclude genes specific to one wing region (ie I or A-limited genes).
 Therefore, a sensible filtering approach is to filter genes that are not expressed > 1 CPM in at least half of the samples.
 We have 8 samples.

         keep <- rowSums(cpm(expr)>1) >=4
         expr_filtered <- expr[keep,,keep.lib.sizes=FALSE]

 * How many genes remain?
 Does this seem a sensible number of expressed genes?

-There are 12,669 annotated genes in the *Heliconius melpomene* reference.
+		dim(expr)
         	dim(expr_filtered)

+* Try some different filtering thresholds (e.g. > 2 CPM).
+Does it have a big effect on the number of genes that are filtered?

 ## 4. Normalisation of gene expression